 HERITAGE HIGHLIGHTS: 13th century west doorway

-Lord Rhys was said to have loved and cherished his abbey in the 'Vale of Flowers', and gave them huge tracts of land.
-The monks focussed much of their attention of turning these gifts of land to pastoralism, and raised large herds of cattle, horses, and sheep.
+Lord Rhys was said to have loved and cherished his abbey in the 'Vale of Flowers' and gave them huge tracts of land.
+The monks focussed much of their attention on turning these gifts of land to pastoralism and raised large herds of cattle, horses, and sheep.

 They also cultivated large estates in the low-lying valleys that stretched to the sea, and built roads and bridges to ease transportation throughout their far-flung estates.
 The extent of the abbey's farming can be seen in the fact that by the end of the 13th century the monks of Strata Florida ran no fewer than 15 granges, or outlying farms.